BelmiroMungoi/banking-api/DOCS.md

 - **View Statements:** The user should be able the statements of their bank account and credit card.
 - **Create Invoice:** The system should be able to generate a credit card invoice.
 - **Pay Invoice:** The user should be able to pay the credit card invoice.
+- **Make Loan Requests:** The user should be able to make a make request.
+- **Accept Loan Request:** The Manager/Admin should be able to view and accept a loan request.
+- **Decline Loan Request:** The Manager/Admin should be able to view and decline a loan request.
 - **Add Contacts:** The system after a transfer transaction should be able to add the account numbers in their both contacts list for a quick transfer in the next time.

 ## BBM BANK UML ![BBM_Bank_UML.png](BBM_Bank_UML.png)